Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 We use `Bicep` as default option to describe the Infrastructure as code.
 This is a convenient way when dealing with Azure resources.
 You find more about `Bicep` in the [official documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/).

-Besides `Bicep` the `azd` CLI also supports the definition of the infrastructure via [Terraform](https://www.terraform.io/).
+Besides `Bicep` the `azd` CLI also supports the definition of the infrastructure via [Terraform](https://www.terraform.io/) as an *alpha feature*.
 To give you the freedom of choice this repository also contains the infrastructure definition via Terraform modules.
-You find the instructions [here](./DEPLOYMENT-AZD-TERRAFORM.md)
+You find the instructions [here](./DEPLOYMENT-AZD-TERRAFORM.md).

 ## Cleanup